 When educators use student restrooms at the middle and high school levels, they often discover inappropriate student activity going on, which they of course must address, which prevents them from using the john.

-2. Teachers are tired of bad student behavior.
+Teachers are tired of bad student behavior.

 Principals are obligated to report their yearly number of office referrals to their district supervisors, and this information impacts their school ratings and image.
 This understandably puts a lot of pressure on administrators.

-The truth is, many teachers just keep allowing their students to act out in the classroom, disrupt learning, and be disrespectful, because they have run out of options.
+The truth is, many teachers just keep allowing their students to act out in the classroom, disrupt learning, and be disrespectful because they have run out of options.

-3. They don't have enough planning time.
+They don't have enough planning time.

-5. They are constantly asked to donate money.
+They are constantly asked for money.

-In addition, they're asked to contribute to the school’s hospitality fund for staff parties and other events, and help with meals for staff members who are unable to work due to poor health or a family emergency.
+In addition, they're asked to contribute to the school’s hospitality fund for staff parties and other events, and to help with meals for staff members who are unable to work due to poor health or a family emergency.

 There are envelopes constantly going around asking for contributions for this or that.